yummiesfromscratch/yummiesfromscratch.github.io/_posts/2013-09-24-hainanese-chicken.md

 ### Instructions
 1. Bring the chicken and water (covering the whole chicken) to a simmering point in a pot.
 1. Skim off the scum.
 Add salt and crushed ginger slices.
-1. Bring to a boil.
+1. Bring to a boil and boil for 8 min (5 min on one side, and flip).
-1. Turn off heat, cover with a lid and cook chicken with residual heat for 25 min.
+1. Turn off heat, cover with a lid and cook chicken with residual heat for 25 min. (thermometer reading 165 F)
 1. If the liquid flowing from chicken cavity shows traces of blood, bring to boil again, turn off the heat and cover/cook for another 5 min.
 Repeat as necessary.
 1. As soon as the chicken shows no traces of blood, plunge the chicken in a prepared ice water bath to stop the cooking process for 15 min.*
 1. Drain the chicken and chop the chicken when ready to serve.